uzmauzma/PyStatTools/README.md

 <h1>Survey Analysis Tool</h1>
 <h3> Overview </h3>
-<p1>The Survey Analysis Tool is a Python-based application designed for performing various statistical analyses,
+<p>The Survey Analysis Tool is a Python-based application designed for performing various statistical analyses,
   including Chi-Square Tests, Generalized Linear Models (GLM), and Multinomial Logistic Regression, on survey data.
-  It provides a user-friendly web interface built with Streamlit that allows users to upload survey datasets, choose analysis types, select variables, and visualize results.</p1>
+  It provides a user-friendly web interface built with Streamlit that allows users to upload survey datasets, choose analysis types, select variables, and visualize results.</p>

-<p>The tool is developed to cater to researchers and data analysts who may not have extensive programming
+<p>This tool is developed to cater to researchers and data analysts who may not have extensive programming
 knowledge but need an accessible method to perform advanced statistical analyses on survey data.
 The results are presented in an easy-to-understand format, enabling users to interpret statistical significance and other key metrics like Risk Ratios and Confidence
-Intervals (CI). </p1>
+Intervals (CI). </p>
 <h1>Methodology</h1>

 <h2>Tool Design and Architecture</h2>